 Elector Max Emanuel, who was hoping to become the next emperor, had the New Palace built as his future residence.
 Originally planned as a four-wing complex, it was begun in the winter of 1700/01 under the well-known court architect Henrico Zuccalli.

-painting by Martin Maingaud
+Elector Max Emanuel, painting by M. Maingaud

 The unfortunate outcome of the Spanish War of Succession, which forced Max Emanuel into exile in 1704, brought the building work to a halt after scarcely more than the shell of the main wing had been built.
 It was not until the elector returned from his Paris exile in 1715 that the work could be resumed.